 When someone is badly injured because of mistakes made by a driver who was speeding at the time, he or she does have legal rights and options available if that person decides to take action.
 One of the most common responses is to file a California personal injury lawsuit against that driver, as speeding would usually be considered negligent conduct.
 If such a lawsuit is filed and it’s successful, it could lead to an award of damages that includes compensation for medical costs, lost income and pain and suffering.

 However, when someone decides to take legal action, proving that someone was speeding at the time of a crash can be difficult.
 It can require expert testimony and other evidence that would require legal knowledge and experience to provide.
 If you or someone you love has been injured because of this common mistake, you need to seek the help of San Diego personal injury lawyers who have been holding those responsible for this type of harm accountable for many years.
-Contact the Gilleon Law Firm today to schedule a free initial consultation at www.gilleonlawfirm.com
+Contact the Gilleon Law Firm, APC today to schedule a free initial consultation at www.gilleonlawfirm.com